Plenty of business cards offer generous introductory APRs on new purchases, balance transfers or both. Here are some of our favorites.

 Other intro APR business cards

 If none of these Chase or American Express cards seem right for your spending, Capital One also offers two cards with introductory APRs.
-Both the Capital One® Spark® Cash Select for Business and the Capital One® Spark® Miles Select for Business offer a 0 percent APR on new purchases for the first nine months (14.74 percent to 22.74 percent variable APR thereafter).
+Both the Capital One® Spark® Cash Select for Business and the Capital One® Spark® Miles Select for Business offer a 0% APR on new purchases for the first 9 months (13.99% to 23.99% variable APR thereafter).

 Though this introductory period is shorter than those on competing business cards, it might be worth taking a shorter offer if one of these card’s rewards better suits your spending.